liutikas/liutikas.github.io/_posts/2026-03-05-A-Complete-Library.md

 Abandoned libraries on the other hand are on the opposite side of the risk scale, they come with a very large potential cost to your project, they are effectively unfinished and unsupported.

 Importantly, there are other factors besides the version/release time that affect the category.
-For example s deep reliance on a fast moving dependency such as a stable library that relies on a Kotlin compiler plugin.
+For example a deep reliance on a fast moving dependency such as a stable library that relies on a Kotlin compiler plugin.
 This library might not be a complete library due to the fact that it can never stop the development without breaking, thus adding a high risk factor to your project.